MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsessionoptions_isinviteonly.md

 # Windows.System.RemoteSystems.RemoteSystemSessionOptions.IsInviteOnly

 ## -description
-Indicates whether or not the session described by this [**RemoteSystemSessionOptions**](RemoteSystemSessionOptions.md) instance should be joinable by invite only.
+Indicates whether or not the session described by this [**RemoteSystemSessionOptions**](RemoteSystemSessionOptions.md) instance should be discoverable by invite only.

 ## -property-value
-A value of **true** if the corresponding session will only be available to participants who receive an invitation, **false** if the session will be open to join requests from any participants.
+A value of **true** if the corresponding session will only be discoverable for systems that receive an invitation, **false** if the session will be publicly discoverable.

 ## -remarks